 Liquor-By-the Drink - Special Occasion License

-A special occasion license allows you to sell alcoholic beverages, wine or high gravity beer for consumption on the premises at a special occasion event located within the boundaries of a political subdivision wherein the sale of alcoholic beverages for consumption has been approved by referendum.
+A special occasion license allows you to sell alcoholic beverages, wine or high gravity beer for consumption on the premises at a special occasion event in a city or county which has authorized the sale of alcoholic beverages for on-premise consumption.
 A special occasion license may also be issued for an event within the unincorporated portion of a county if at least one (1) municipality in such county has approved the sale of alcoholic beverages at retail by referendum, or the sale of alcoholic beverages for consumption by referendum.
 A special occasion licensee may receive donated alcohol or purchase alcohol at retail but may not purchase alcohol at wholesale.

 A special occasion license is valid for one twenty-four (24) hour period.
 You can apply for this license using RLPS.

-- Applications must be submitted to the Nashville office at least two weeks prior to the event.
-Applications submitted less than two (2) calendar weeks prior to the event are subject to a late fee of $100.00.
+- Applications must be submitted at least two weeks prior to the event.
+Applications submitted less than two (2) calendar weeks prior to the event may be rejected as untimely filed.

 - All proceeds generated from the sale of alcoholic beverages pursuant to the special occasion permit must be deposited into the special occasion permittee's monetary account(s).

 - No charitable organization shall be eligible to receive more than twelve (12) special occasion licenses in a calendar year.

-- If a special occasion licensee is purchasing alcohol for the event, it must be purchased from a retail package store.
+- If a special occasion licensee is purchasing alcoholic beverages for the event, it must be purchased from a retail package store.
+Licensees may also generally receive donated alcohol from producers, wholesalers, and retailers.

-- Any entity holding a special occasion license or members of the licensee may transport wine and other alcoholic beverages to the location for which the special occasion license is issued.
-No customer or patron is allowed to transport alcoholic beverages away from the designated area of the event.
+- Any entity holding a special occasion license, its employees, or members of the licensee may transport wine and other alcoholic beverages to the location for which the special occasion license is issued.